incognico/list-of-top-level-domains/README.md

 list-of-top-level-domains
 =========================

-A (not yet complete) list of top level domains (TLDs) in CSV-format
+A (almost complete) list of top level domains (TLDs) in CSV-format.

+Missing IDN-TLDs.